jfcrenshaw/GausSED/README.md

 # GausSED
-Deconvolving SED's from photometry using Interdomain Stochastic Variational Gaussian Processes (I-SVGP)
+Deconvolving SED's from photometry using Interdomain Gaussian Processes.

 ## Development